xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::User_Agent($string = null)`

-Returns an associative array containing the product, version, and comment, or `null` if the field value is invalid.
+Returns an associative array containing the product, version, and comment, or `null` if the field value is malformed.

 Example: